cardboard-iguana/cardboard-iguana.com/log/2021-12-02-tryhackme-complete-beginner-supplements.md

 grep nyan /etc/group
 ```

-Oooh… We have some level of sudo access.
-Let’s see how much
+Oooh...
+We have some level of sudo access.
+Let's see how much

 ```bash
 sudo -l
 ```

-NOPASSWD on /bin/su, so that’s our ticket.
+NOPASSWD on /bin/su, so that's our ticket.

 ```bash
 sudo su